Cerbo18/cpe223_eggspress/README.md

 > [!WARNING]
 > This repository is created for educational use only.

 Welcome to Eggspress Chicken Farm Manager.
 For coding simplicity in packages, directories, and Maven configuration, the project utilizes the identifier "eggspress".
-This application is a modular, high-performance farm management platform utilizing JavaFX for its interactive graphical user interface and SQLite for secure, lightweight local data persistence.
+This application is a modular, high-performance farm management platform utilizing JavaFX for its interactive graphical user interface, SQLite for secure, lightweight local data persistence, and a modern, high-contrast style system built on calibrated depth layers.

 ---